Frequently Asked Questions

 Can my spouse (J-2 Dependent) work in the US while I am training?

 A person on a J-2 visa may apply to the US government to work while they are with their J-1 spouse in the United States.
 Decisions on work authorization for J-2 dependents are made by USCIS.
+Pan Atlantic cannot assist with work authorization for J-2 dependents nor can we guarantee that work authorization will be granted.
 For more information about how to apply contact USCIS about an Application for Employment Authorization.

 I have lost my DS-2019 form.
 What should I do?